jokull/blog/src/_posts/sql-diff-migrations/post.md

 Not only have we generated a migration based on schema changes, but we've ensured there isn't any accidental drift in the schema coming from other potential upstream migrations.
 Why would this happen?
-Because of concurrent and cancelled PR's!
+Because of concurrent and cancelled PR's — and just generally non-linearity of how the schema involves!
 Let's say you start a feature, abandon it but forget to clean up the schema migrations.
 A diff function catches those instances.

 If this happens to your live database, Atlas can also be pointed at a live instance to report any drift there.